-BlackRock Adds Goldman Sachs, Citigroup, Citadel as APs for Bitcoin ETF
+BlackRock Adds Goldman Sachs, Citigroup, UBS as APs for Bitcoin ETF

 Authorized participants in ETFs are responsible for the creation and redemption process of the fund through which they create liquidity.

-- BlackRock has added Goldman Sachs, Citigroup, Citadel, UBS and ABN AMRO as authorized participants for the iShares Bitcoin Trust.
+- BlackRock has added Goldman Sachs, Citigroup, UBS, Citadel Securities and ABN AMRO as authorized participants for the iShares Bitcoin Trust.

 - This brings the total number of APs to nine as they join Jane Street Capital, JPMorgan, Macquarie and Virtu Americas.

-Note: CORRECTION (April 5, 2024, 17:51 UTC): Corrects the mention of Citadel, the hedge fund, to Citadel Securities, the market maker as an authorized participant.